VergilX/my-space/README.md

 - [x] Create validator and error function failedValidation
 - [x] Change all instance of app.badRequestError with appropriate stuff
 - [x] trace should only be shown if a flag is enabled
+- [x] integrate context if required
+- [x] change db structure to keep UserId as primary key
+- [x] in protection middleware, keep UserId in context
-- [ ] Integrate database with backend
+- [x] Integrate database with backend
-- [ ] Modify userAuth middleware
+- [x] Modify userAuth middleware
-- [ ] Session management logic implementation
-- [ ] Add Full Name field to user
+- [ ] Add indexing
-- [ ] Context integration
-- [ ] Implement API versioning
+- [ ] Clean invalid sessions at the end of the day

+doubts:
+    - How will you check if the error from DB is duplciated username or something else?

 #### Clipboard